ButternCream/Spotty/README.md

 !stopall - Removes ALL of your tracking entries in the database !delay <new-delay> - Sets or returns the delay between fetches (in seconds). <new-delay> is optional
 ```

+### How to setup
+1. Make a role called 'Spotty Admin'
+2. Assign the role to yourself and whoever you want to be able to !track

+Until I figure out a better way of handling permissions, this is how it works so everyone cant !track

 ### My Config File
 ```python